Gum Care / Hygienist Services

 Periodontal disease is an inflammatory disease of the tissues which surround and support the teeth.

-If gingivitis remains untreated, it MAY progress to periodontitis in AT RISK individuals.
+If gingivitis remains untreated, it may progress to periodontitis.

 - Red, swollen or tender gums that bleed when you brush or floss.